vega/vega-lite/site/docs/mark/bar.md

 If we map a different discrete field to the `y` channel, we can produce a horizontal bar chart.
 Specifying `scale.rangeStep` of the discrete field will adjust the [band and point scale's range step](scale.html#band).

 <span class="vl-example" data-name="bar_aggregate"></span>

+While the `bar` mark typically encodes x and y channels with a pair of discrete and continuous fields, it can also be used with continuous fields on both x and y channels.
+For example, given a bar chart with a temporal field on x, we can see that the x-scale is a continuous scale.
+By default, the size of bars on continuous scales will be set based on the [`continuousBandSize` config](#config).

+<span class="vl-example" data-name="bar_month_temporal"></span>

+If you want to use a discrete scale instead, you can cast the field to have an `"ordinal"` type.
+This casting strategy can be useful for time units with low cardinality such as `"month"`.

+<span class="vl-example" data-name="bar_month"></span>

 ## Histogram
 If the data is not pre-aggregated (i.e. each record in the data field represents one item),